adrsh-prthpp/AWS-Projects/lecture-notes-automation/README.md

 # Lecture Notes Automation
-This project automates the conversion of recorded lecture audio files into summarized notes using AWS services.
-When an audio file is uploaded to S3, the system transcribes it and extracts key phrases and entities to generate concise notes, which are then saved back to S3.
+This project automates the conversion of recorded lecture videos into summarized notes using AWS services.
+When an lecture file is uploaded to S3, the system transcribes it and extracts key phrases and entities to generate concise notes, which are then saved back to S3.

 ---